Why is my business getting a letter from the IRS?

 Reasons the IRS may send a letter to your business

 The IRS communicates with taxpayers by sending letters for a variety of issues.
-Here are a few of the reasons the IRS sent letters to businesses (or could send them to your business in the future):
+Here are a few of the reasons the IRS sends letters to businesses and why you may find one in your small business mailbox in the future:

 How to handle an IRS letter for your business

 Block Advisors small business certified tax pros can help you understand and respond to letters you receive from the IRS.
-Block Advisors small business certified tax pros can help you understand and respond to letters you receive from the IRS.
-For this year’s return, if you receive an IRS notice, our team at Block Advisors can review, research, and respond on behalf of your small business by adding Business Tax Audit Support to your return for $75.
+For this year’s return, if you receive an IRS notice, our team at Block Advisors can review, research, and respond on behalf of your small business by adding Business Tax Audit Support to your return.

 1. Determine what the business IRS letter means

-When you get an IRS business notice, you can get more information about it from the IRS website by typing in the notice number, which is located at the top right-hand corner of the notice.
+When you get an IRS business notice, you can get more information about it from the IRS website.
+Simply type in the notice number located at the top right-hand corner of the notice.
 If you have further questions regarding your IRS business audit letter or notice, you can contact the IRS.
+The phone number is 1-800-829-1040.
 The IRS notice contains a contact phone number on the top right-hand corner as well.

 2. Gather documentation to support your case